 Portable Generator Rules: Class I and Class II Equipment (OSG Reg 2.4.3)

-A portable generator that is isolated from earth (i.e., has no connection between its neutral and a local earth electrode) presents a specific shock risk: there is no earth fault reference, so a fault to an earthed Class I enclosure will not necessarily cause a protective device to operate.
+A portable generator that is isolated from earth — the windings isolated from the mass of Earth and from the protective conductor, with no connection between the chassis or the earth connection of the socket-outlets and either live conductor of the winding — presents a specific shock risk.
+The arrangement is a form of electrical separation (BS 7671 Section 413): basic protection comes from basic insulation, barriers or enclosures, and fault protection from simple separation of the circuit from other circuits and from Earth.
+There is no earth fault reference, so a fault to an earthed Class I enclosure will not necessarily cause a protective device to operate.
 The On-Site Guide (OSG) Reg 2.4.3 addresses this by restricting the combinations of equipment that may be connected to such a generator.

-Permitted permutation (a) — Class II only: a portable generator isolated from earth may supply one or more items of Class II (double-insulated) equipment.
-Because Class II equipment relies on supplementary insulation rather than a protective earth conductor, the absence of an earth reference on the generator does not create a shock risk.
+Permitted permutation (a) — Class II only: a portable generator isolated from earth may supply one or more items of Class II equipment.
+Because Class II equipment relies on double or reinforced insulation rather than a protective earth conductor, the absence of an earth reference on the generator does not create a shock risk.
 This is the safest and most common configuration for site power tools.

 Permitted permutation (c) — Class II items plus one Class I item: a portable generator isolated from earth may supply one or more Class II items together with one Class I item simultaneously.
 Multiple Class II items are safe; the single Class I item is the controlled variable — never connect more than one Class I item to an isolated-from-earth generator.